What is vibe coding? The plain-English guide for 2026

 Then you iterate through conversation.
 "Move the date filter to the top.
 Add a comparison to last quarter.
 Match the chart colors to our brand palette."
 Each round gets you closer.
 Most people land on something usable within a few cycles.

 The engine underneath is large language models (Claude, GPT, Gemini) that understand both natural language and programming languages.
-Think of them as a compiler for intent: you provide the what, the model figures out the how.
+Think of them as a compiler for intent.
+You describe the outcome, the model writes the implementation.
+For a step-by-step walkthrough of this loop in practice, with prompt templates and iteration strategies, read our full guide: How to vibe code.

 What "accepting code you don't understand" really means